Peaked cap: United States Army

 Two soldiers in Army Blue Service Dress and a general in Army Green Service Dress.
 All three are wearing peaked caps for their respective dress.

 In the United States Army, service caps are optional for wear with the green service uniform.
 They consist of a dark olive drab top and hat band matching the uniform coat with a russet brown leather visor and chinstrap.
 The combination cap for the blue service is midnight blue matching the uniform coat with a gloss black visor.
 The enlisted cap has a golden stripe on top of the cap band and a black chinstrap.
 The version for officers has a cap band with the branch-of-service color between two golden stripes, and a gold-colored chinstrap.
 Field-grade officers have oak leaves, known unofficially as "scrambled eggs", on the visor.
 General officers' caps are similar to those of field-grade officers, but the cap band is dark blue and embroidered with gold oak leaf motifs.
 For both the green and blue caps, enlisted soldiers wear a cap badge of a circular disk embossed with the United States' coat of arms, while officers wear a larger badge of the coat of arms without any backing.

+In the Army Blue ASU uniform, female soldiers wear the female version of the peaked cap in a dark blue-black color in the same style originally adopted with the 1960 Army Green Service Uniform.
+This is in direct contrast to the fact that female soldiers wear the peaked "crusher" cap in the Army Green Service Uniform (AGSU) "Pinks and Greens."